deeptools/HiCExplorer/docs/content/tools/hicAverageRegions.rst

         --correctForMultipleTesting fdr --minDepth 30000 --maxDepth 100000
         --step 10000 -p 20 --chromosomes 1

-Next, we use the `domains.bed` file of hicFindTADs to use the border of TADs as a reference point.
+Next, we use the `domains.bed` file of hicFindTADs to use the borders of TADs as reference points.
 As a range up- and downstream of each reference point 100kb are chosen.

 .. code:: bash